 CPRIT Graduate Scholar Program

 The MD Anderson Cancer Center CPRIT Research Training Program provides fundamental, interdisciplinary, and innovative training in cancer research at MD Anderson.
 This program is the continuation of a highly successful and comprehensive training program supported by the Cancer Prevention Research Institute of Texas.
-The program includes three tracks: the CPRIT TRIUMPH (Translational Research in Multidisciplinary Programs) post-doctoral, CPRIT Graduate Scholar, and CPRIT Summer Undergraduate Research Programs.
+The program includes two tracks: the CPRIT TRIUMPH (Translational Research in Multidisciplinary Programs) post-doctoral and CPRIT Graduate Scholar.

 The CPRIT Graduate Scholar Program is designed for post-candidacy graduate students attending the MD Anderson UTHealth Graduate School under the direct mentorship of MD Anderson Cancer Center appointed faculty.
 Awarded annually, this competitive award provides tuition, stipend, and fringe benefits to recipients as well as a modest travel allowance.
 CPRIT Graduate Scholars also receive additional training and support through the program.